How To Tie: The Nitro Caddis Pupae

 Originally created by Gary LaFontaine, master of the caddis lifecycle, this pattern varies only slightly.
 Using McFlylon in place of the Antron (Sparkle Emerger) yarn the rest of this pattern remains.
 I find that this material is a little easier to work with as you don’t have to card your fibers together and can clip right from the hank.
 If you are fishing a caddis hatch and the fish don’t seem to be slamming the top water they might be gorging on the emergence.
 Try this guy and it will undoubtedly put fish in the net.

-How To Tie The Cactus Cased Caddis: Fly Tying Video
+How To Tie: The Cactus Cased Caddis

 For me thinking about what I was going to use to tie a fly to imitate the cased caddis was fairly daunting.
 A bug that covers itself in natural materials like rocks and sticks from the bottom of the river creating a natural camo seemed very difficult to imitate most of the time using dubbing.
 That is until I was turned on to this pattern.
 The look created by burning the root beer cactus chenille is perfect!
 You can burn the material slightly more or less to get some different colors/shades to match your specific river bottom.
 This is a great point fly when nymph fishing.

-How To Tie The EC Caddis: Fly Tying Video
+How To Tie: The EC Caddis

 Created by Ralph Cutter this is a great option when fish get tired of seeing the good old standby Elk Hair Caddis.
 Properly named (EC for emergent/cripple) this fly is intended to imitate a caddis that is struggling to break the surface film on the water during its emergence.
 The propped up elk hair wing with hackle wrapped around it in a post method gives a really unique and life like look.
 This method also allows the elk hair and hackle to ride above the surface film while the main body of the fly can slip beneath.
 Making it a perfect imitation for when the caddis emergence is just breaking out of the water.

-How To Tie The Goddard Caddis: Fly Tying Video
+How To Tie: The Goddard Caddis

 Need a caddis fly that floats nice and high?
 Look no further than the Goddard Caddis.
 This dry fly floats like a cork!
 Created by two English fly tiers and fishers John Goddard and Clive Henry in the early ’60’s this fly is a must have in.
 With a full body of spun / flared elk hair it is a great pattern to throw in faster moving water or if you need to give some twitchy action to encourage strikes but don’t want to continually sink/cure your fly.
 I like to fish it solo or along with a smaller trailing dry fly behind it.